Best betting apps for Patriots vs. Seahawks: Top sportsbook promos for Big Game

-Seahawks vs. Patriots: Best betting apps, sportsbook promos for New England vs. Seattle in the 2026 Big Game
+Seahawks vs. Patriots: Best betting apps, sportsbook promos, betting sites for the 2026 Big Game

 Seahawks vs. Patriots is on Sunday, Feb.
 8, in the 2026 Big Game, and bettors can use NFL sportsbook promos at the best NFL betting sites and NFL betting apps

-The New England Patriots and Seattle Seahawks will meet on Sunday, February 8, in the 2026 Big Game, which features a 2015 rematch that had an infamous conclusion when Malcolm Butler intercepted Russell Wilson in the end zone to secure a 28-24 New England victory.
+The New England Patriots and Seattle Seahawks will meet on Sunday, February 8, in the 2026 Big Game, a 2015 rematch that ended in an infamous conclusion when Malcolm Butler intercepted Russell Wilson in the end zone to secure a 28-24 New England victory.
 The Patriots (14-3) are playing in their third title game since then, but the first in the Mike Vrabel and Drake Maye era, while the Seahawks (14-3) are making their first trip back.
 The latest NFL odds list the Seahawks as 4.5-point favorites, while the over/under is 45.5 points in a 6:30 p.m.
 ET start at Levi's Stadium.
-You can also place wagers on a variety of Big Game player props, including Patriots wide receiver Stefon Diggs to record 45+ receiving yards for a -109 payout (risk $109 to win $100).
+You can also place wagers on a variety of Big Game player props, including Seahawks quarterback Sam Darnold to finish with 230+ passing yards for a -108 payout (risk $108 to win $100).

 There are dozens of betting options if you're wondering how to bet on the NFL Big Game, but Seahawks vs. Patriots will be your final opportunity for NFL betting this season.
 Here's a closer look at the best betting apps at the top NFL betting sites while taking advantage of available sportsbook promos for Patriots vs. Seahawks, with instructions on how to claim each offer and where to bet NFL.